sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/app/index.md

   width: 100%;
   height: 100%;
 }

+.limg {
+  list-style: none;
+  margin: 3rem 0 !important;
+  padding: 0 !important;
+}
+.limg li {
+  margin-bottom: 1rem;
+  padding: 0 !important;
+}

+.limg li:last {
+  margin-bottom: 0;
+}

+.limg a {
+    display: flex;
+    flex-direction: column;
+    transition-property: all;
+   transition-timing-function: cubic-bezier(0.4, 0, 0.2, 1);
+     transition-duration: 350ms;
+     border-radius: 0.75rem;
+  padding-top: 1rem;
+  padding-bottom: 1rem;

+}

+.limg a:hover {
+  padding-left: 1rem;
+  padding-right: 1rem;
+  background: rgb(113 220 232 / 19%);
+}

+.limg p {
+  margin: 0rem;
+}
+.limg a img {
+  width: 1.5rem;
+}

+.limg h3 {
+  display:flex;
+  gap: 0.6rem;
+  margin-top: 0;
+  margin-bottom: .25rem

+}
 </style>

 # Cody App

+<p class="subtitle">Learn how to use Cody and its features with the native Cody app.</p>

 The Cody app is a free, lightweight, native desktop application that connects your local code to our AI coding assistant, Cody.
-You can ask Cody questions about all the code you connect to your app in both the app interface and, if you connect the VS code extension, in your editor.
+You can ask Cody questions about your code using the app's interface.
+However, Cody will be available directly inside your code editor if it's also connected to the VS Code extension.

 <div class="socials">
   <a href="https://discord.com/invite/s2qDtYGnAE"><img alt="Discord" src="discord.svg"></img></a>